 Before a customer can complete your meticulously developed customer feedback survey, they need to open the email invitation.

 You have precious few seconds to prevent their finger jabbing at the delete key.

+In fact there are some words you probably are using that you need to avoid.
 For example, you should not use any of the following:

 - Percent Off